arthurbbarbosa/tablature/README.md

 	$ if you are using npm: npm install | npm run dev
 	$ if you are using yarn: yarn install | yarn dev
 	```

+*To do: Make a support to insert your tabs without a matrix*